MetaMudraGames/Asphyxia/UNIVERSE.md

-║   Who defines what AI should optimize for?                      ║ ║   How do we translate human values into machine parameters?     ║ ║                                                                 ║ ║   IMPOSSIBLE CHOICES                                            ║
+║   Who defines what AI should optimize for?                      ║ ║   How do we translate human values into machine parameters?     ║ ║                                                                 ║ ║   AUTHENTICITY                                                  ║
+║   What does genuine expression look like under pressure?        ║ ║   When does performance fail?                                   ║ ║                                                                 ║
+║   IMPOSSIBLE CHOICES                                            ║
-║   When not everyone can be saved, who chooses?                  ║ ║   What principles survive under pressure?                       ║ ║                                                                 ║
+║   When not everyone can be saved, what matters?                 ║ ║   What principles survive under pressure?                       ║ ║                                                                 ║
-║   GENERATIONAL ETHICS                                           ║
+║   GENERATIONAL TRAUMA                                           ║
-║   What do we owe those not yet born?                            ║ ║   What do we owe those who came before?                         ║ ║                                                                 ║ ║   THE LIMITS OF LOGIC                                           ║ ║   When is calculation insufficient?                             ║ ║   What do humans know that AI cannot compute?                   ║ ║                                                                 ║
-║   SURVIVAL VS. ETHICS                                           ║
+║   How does grief transmit across families?                      ║ ║   What do we owe those who came before?                         ║ ║                                                                 ║ ║   SURVIVAL VS. ETHICS                                           ║
-║   When existence is at stake, what remains inviolable?          ║ ║   Is a humanity that abandons its values still humanity?        ║ ║                                                                 ║ ╚═════════════════════════════════════════════════════════════════╝
+║   When existence is at stake, what remains inviolable?          ║ ║   Is a humanity that abandons its values still humanity?        ║ ║                                                                 ║ ║   THE UNKNOWN                                                   ║ ║   How do we engage with what we cannot understand?              ║ ║   What does first contact demand of us?                         ║ ║                                                                 ║ ╚═════════════════════════════════════════════════════════════════╝
 ```